julianamm/brainstor-me/README.md

 * Projects are searchable by keywords in both index and user’s show page.
 * Team members have the ability to send feedbacks and recognition to each other through the Shoutout feature.
 * Users can make a shoutout public in order to display the shoutout message in their profile.
-* User's can navigate through each other’s profile to check out their projects, skill tags, bios and shoutouts.
+* User's can navigate through each other’s profile to check it out their projects, skill tags, bios and shoutouts.

 # Getting Started